jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 /stigma_1.png
 <!--consider this figure and buy-->

-Seeking out mental health treatment is **unacceptable** to many of us because mental illness is still highly stigmatized.
-And for some, the need to talk about the most intimate and personal details of their life with someone else poses a barrier to seeking support.
+Seeking out mental health treatment is **unacceptable** to many of us because mental illness is still highly stigmatized and sharing our most intimate thoughts and feelings with a therapist is hard.

 ---